MaciejDubowik/self-service-kiosk/README.md

 ## Self Service Kiosk (McDonald's Clone)

-Application for food ordering in fastfood restaurants.
-The goal was to get familiar with ReactJS and learn Hooks.
-I have created an application that has displayed product data, shopping cart and order processing.
+This project is a clone of a McDonald's kiosk built with ReactJS and its hooks.
+The goal of creating this project was to learn and gain experience with a new technology, specifically React and its hooks.
+The project allows users to order food items and customize their order, just like at a real McDonald's kiosk.

+The project was created with the latest version of React and uses functional components with hooks for state management.
+The user interface is designed to be user-friendly and responsive, making it easy for users to navigate and place their orders.

 Created as final project for TFN classes on V SEM PJAIT

 ### Features
 - [x]  JSX